Platoniq/wilder-journal/_articles/en/wj1-blueprint-example-1.md

 We just call it a sausage.
 Michael!
 There's only one man I've ever called a coward, and that's Brian Doyle Murray.
 No, what I'm calling you is a television actor.
 Whoa, this guy's straight?
 He'll want to use your yacht, and I don't want this thing smelling like fish.

-{% quote { "author": "Bitnet Shakespeares" } %}

-To quote or not to quote: That is the question. with author!
+{% quote { "author": "Bitnet Shakespeares" } %}To quote or not to quote: That is the question.{% endquote %}
-{% endquote %}

 I don't understand the question, and I won't respond to it.
 I hear the jury's still out on science.
 Bad news.
 Andy Griffith turned us down.
 He didn't like his trailer.
 I'm afraid I just blue myself.
 Really?
 Did nothing cancel?